Bus Accidents

 If your bus accident involved a public entity (like a city bus or a publicly-owned school bus), special rules apply in Arizona.
 You must file a Notice of Claim with the appropriate government agency within 180 days of the accident (A.R.S. § 12-821.01).
 The statute of limitations to file a lawsuit against a public entity is then one year from the date of the injury.
 Failure to meet these strict deadlines can bar your claim.

-Statute of Limitations for Bus Accidents in Arizona
+Statute of Limitations

 • General Claims: For claims against private bus companies or other private entities, the statute of limitations is generally two years from the date of the accident (A.R.S. § 12-542).